mgarciareimers/someApp/README.md

     3.4.
 Pagination of the results (if possible).
     3.5.
 Allow to order the results by closeness (geolocation) (secondary goal -> Maybe done or not).
   4. Profile:
     4.1.
-Own profile: Can be edited (data are not saved).
+Own profile: Can be edited.
     4.2.
 Others profile: Cannot be edited.